spectraldoy/CS35LFinalProject/README.md

 ```bash
 npm run dev
 ```
-and you should be good to go (you may need to create a Foxtrot account).
-Note that it make take some time for npm start the server.
+The app should open in your browser (currently, the app has been tested on Chrome and Safari).
+Note that it make take some time for npm to start the server.
+If not, enter http://localhost:3000/ into your browser and you should be good to go.
+Once the app has opened, you may need to create a Foxtrot account.

 ## Technology Stack and Acknowledgements
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using [Express](https://expressjs.com/) to route GET and POST requests to our [MongoDB](https://www.mongodb.com/) collections.